Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Introduction

+We introduce the symbol $\Theta = g \Delta \rho / \rho_{0}$ for the reduced gravity to emphasise that it is now a function of space and time.
+The first term on the right hand side of \Ex{eq:tsw3} is then the usual shallow water pressure gradient term, as rewritten for a spatially varying reduced gravity.
+The right hand side of (\ref{eq:tsw2}) is a Newtonian cooling term that represents radiative relaxation towards a temperature $\Theta_{0} h_0 / h$ with time scale $\trad$.
+We show below that this form of coupling between $\Theta$ and $h$ changes the behaviour of equatorially trapped Rossby waves in almost exactly the same way as the radiative relaxation of $h$ itself in Scott \& Polvani's (\citeyear{ScottPolvani07,ScottPolvani08}) model.
+In particular, the damping rates calculated in \S4 are very similar function of wavenumber and $\trad$.
+The resulting Reynold stresses calculated in \S5 have very similar spatial structures between the two models, and are proportional to the difference between the dimensionless radiative and frictional decay rate constants in both models.

-The right-hand side of (\ref{eq:tsw2}) is a Newtonian cooling term that represents radiative relaxation towards a constant temperature $\Theta_{0} h_0 / h$ with time scale $\trad$.
-The $h$-dependence models the more effective radiation from columns that extend higher.
-These thermal shallow water equations conserve both mass and momentum when $\tdrag$ is infinite and $\bv{F} = \bv{0}$, unlike the Scott and Polvani model (\ref{eq:sp}).
+The thermal shallow water equations (\ref{eq:tsw}\textit{a,b,c}) conserve both mass and momentum in the absence of the $\tdrag$ and $\bv{F}$ terms, unlike the Scott and Polvani model (\ref{eq:sp}\textit{a,b}).
 Simulations of the thermal shallow water equations for Jovian parameter values \citep[reported in \S \ref{sect.num} and][]{WarnefordDellar14tsw} reproduce a super-rotating equatorial jet, and more substantial mid-latitude jets than simulations of the \cite{ScottPolvani07,ScottPolvani08} model.
-Henceforth, for brevity we refer to the Newtonian cooling terms as cooling and the Rayleigh friction term as friction.
+Henceforth, for brevity we refer to the radiative relaxation terms as relaxation and the Rayleigh friction term as friction.
+We also refer to equations (\ref{eq:sp}\textit{a,b}) as the ``standard'' shallow water equations to distinguish them from the thermal shallow water equations (\ref{eq:tsw}\textit{a,b,c}).

-Equatorially trapped waves play an important role in near-equatorial dynamics \cite[\eg][]{gill82,McCreary85,MajdaKlein03,KhouiderMajdaStechmann13}.
-In this paper we investigate the role of these waves in establishing the direction of the equatorial jet.
-They are conveniently studied using the equatorial beta-plane approximation, expressed in Cartesian geometry with a latitude-dependent Coriolis parameter, that is valid within about $30^{\circ}$ of the equator.
-Expanding $f = 2 \Omega \sin \phi$ around the equator gives $f(y) \approx \beta y$, where $\beta = 2 \Omega / a$, $y = a \phi$, and $a$ is the radius of the planet.
-The shallow water equations on the equatorial beta-plane (with no dissipation or forcing) support a spectrum of equatorially trapped westward-propagating Rossby waves, originally discovered by \cite{Matsuno66}, and described in \S\ref{sec:Rossbywaves}.

-Our focus on Rossby waves is motivated by quasi-geostrophic (QG) theory, which offers a simplified description of slow vortical motion that filters out inertia-gravity waves.
-Although usually employed for mid-latitude beta-planes, \cite{kuo59} and \cite{charneystern62} presented a global QG theory for fully stratified atmospheres on spheres. \cite{verkley09} and \cite{schuberttaftsilvers09} revived this theory for the standard shallow water equations on a sphere in the form
+Quasi-geostrophic (QG) theory \citep{Charney49,Obukhov49} offers a simplified description of slow vortical motions that filters out inertia-gravity waves.
+Although QG theory is usually employed for mid-latitude beta-planes, \cite{Matsuno70,Matsuno71} presented a global QG theory for fully stratified atmospheres on spheres. \cite{verkley09} and \cite{schuberttaftsilvers09} revived this theory for the standard shallow water equations on a sphere in the form